simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 Another area where collaboration is crucial is in the development of **cybersecurity standards and regulations**.
 Governments and industry must work together to create a framework that promotes cybersecurity best practices and ensures that everyone is held accountable for their actions.

-In conclusion, the future of cybersecurity is complex and challenging, but there are steps we can take to stay ahead of emerging threats.
+Wrapping up, the future of cybersecurity is complex and challenging, but there are steps we can take to stay ahead of emerging threats.
 By embracing new technologies like **AI** and **ML**, collaborating and sharing information, and investing in cybersecurity best practices, we can create a safer digital world for everyone.

 ### Conclusion